r0bertgabriel/r0bertgabriel/README.md

 # HELLO, WORLD!
 Hi 👋, I'm Robert!
 A passionate Data Science student from Brazil.

-🌱 I’m currently studying Data Science and Systems analysis and development.
+🌱 I am currently a student of Systems Analysis e Development && Data Science and Analysis.
+Eventually I am a student in the area of Information Security
 👨‍💻 More about me
 💬 I am 27 years old, currently living in Brazil.
 I  have experience with SQL, Python, Data Analysis, Data visualization, and Machine Learning.